 In the approval process, FDA evaluates safety data to ensure that a color additive is safe for its intended purposes.

 Examples of cosmetics are perfumes, makeup, moisturizers, shampoos, hair dyes, face and body cleansers, and shaving preparations.
-Cosmetic products and ingredients do not require FDA approval before they go on the market, with one exception: color additives (other than coal tar hair dyes.)
+Cosmetic products and ingredients, and their labeling, do not require FDA approval before they go on the market.
+There’s one exception: color additives (other than coal-tar hair dyes).
 Cosmetics must be safe for their intended use and properly labeled.

 A medical food is used for the dietary management of a disease or health condition that requires special nutrient needs.
 An example of a medical food is a food for use by persons with phenylketonuria, a genetic disorder.
 A person with this disorder may need medical foods that are formulated to be free of the amino acid phenylalanine.
 A medical food is intended for use under the supervision of a physician.
 It doesn’t include products such as meal replacements or diet shakes, or products for the management of diseases like diabetes, which can be managed through modification of the normal diet.

 Structure-function claims describe the role of a food or food component (such as a nutrient) that is intended to affect the structure or function of the human body.
 One example is “calcium builds strong bones.”

-Dietary supplement firms that make structure-function claims on labels or in labeling must submit a notification to FDA.
-This notification must be submitted no later than 30 days after marketing the dietary supplement with the structure/function claim.
-Additionally, the notification must include the text of the claim, as well as other information, such as the name and address of the notifier.
+Dietary supplement companies that make structure-function claims on labels or in labeling must submit a notification to FDA.
+This notification must be submitted no later than 30 days after first marketing the dietary supplement with the structure-function claim.
+Also, the notification must include the text of the claim, as well as other information, such as the name and address of the notifier.
 Structure-function claims on dietary supplements carry a disclaimer stating that the claim has not been reviewed by FDA, and that the product is not intended to diagnose, treat, cure, or prevent any disease.

 Misuse of FDA’s logo may violate federal law.

-This article appears on FDA’s Consumer Updates page, which features the latest on all FDA-regulated products.
+This article appears on the FDA’s Consumer Updates page, which features the latest on all FDA-regulated products.